hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 ##### Notes

-> TPL-704 gives you a gentle guardrail for examples that accidentally leak MUST/SHOULD outside code fences in templates (consistent with your §7.5 and §10.5 language).
-> TPL-705 is a soft wrapper around SCHEMA-003 so reviewers can see “it failed because it’s a template not mirroring the base,” while SCHEMA-003 remains the hard rule that enforces order.
-You can omit 705 if you prefer only the hard fail.
+> The expectation for TEMPLATE-705 is as a soft wrapper around SCHEMA-003 so reviewers can see “it failed because it’s a template not mirroring the base,” while SCHEMA-003 remains the hard rule that enforces order.

 ### STRICT-PROCEED (Auto-resolve) Policy